 QiQi

-A cozy gay dive bar located Uptown, QiQi’s friendly bartenders serve delicious craft beers and offer daily happy hour specials.
-With the bar's rustic and unique decor, the scene is perfect for striking up a conversation with a local or friend.
+A cozy gay dive bar located Uptown, QiQi serves delicious craft beers and offers daily happy hour specials.
+With the bar's rustic, unique decor and friendly bartenders, the scene is perfect for striking up a conversation with a local or friend.
 One of the only gay bars outside of the French Quarter, QiQi is a great place to go if you want a drink in a chill setting.

 The Friendly Bar